 Asbestos Awareness Training Online

-Our asbestos awareness training online course is to help the learner understand the dangers of asbestos, especially those who work in trades that take part in building maintenance or refurbishment.
+Asbestos Awareness Training online course is to help the learner understand the dangers of asbestos, especially those who work in trades that take part in building maintenance or refurbishment.

 Asbestos kills about 5000 workers each year.
 Few people realise that most buildings constructed before the turn of the millennium will have asbestos in their fabric.
 This is safe, until it is disturbed by alterations, and if fibres are breathed into airwaves, they can lodge there for many years, causing irritation and eventually cancer.

 It is your badge of quality and will meet all audit requirements, apart from helping to ensure the safety of your staff.

 Who is this asbestos awareness training course for?